An Illustrated History of Old Sutton in St. Helens, Lancashire

 Dr. Baker Bates arrived in Sutton ten years after Casey and did sterling work as chairman of St.Helens Corporation's Health Committee.
 The medical man, whose practice was at 24/26 Junction Lane, is believed to have owned the first motor car in Sutton and became four-times Mayor of St.Helens during the first world war.
 Dubbed the “uncrowned king of Sutton”, Dr. Bates did much to improve the health of the people of St.Helens.

 From 1913 to March 1916, Dr. Bird cared for Sutton folk as assistant to Dr. Tom O'Keefe of New Street before dying from pneumonia at the young age of 33.
 There was also a Dr. Campbell who lived and had his surgery at Phoenix House in Peckershill Road for many years from the 1930s.
-This used to be the house of Phoenix Brewery.
-More recent medics during the 1960s and '70s include Dr. Sullivan who became Bold Colliery's doctor, Dr. Lennon and Dr. Thomas Sutton and Dr. John Unsworth - who was followed by Dr. Rory O'Donnell - whose surgery was in Leach Lane.
+Other more recent medics (1940s - '70s) include Dr. Sullivan who became Bold Colliery's doctor, Dr. Lennon, Dr. Thomas Sutton and Dr. John Unsworth - who was followed by Dr. Rory O'Donnell - whose surgery was in Leach Lane.

 Mention must also be made of Nurse Barbara Lacey (Brown) who was born and bred in Sutton at 8 Ditch Hillock.
 On April 1st 1917 Queen Alexandra, the widow of King Edward VII, appointed Barbara as a Queen’s Nurse.
 This meant she was a district nurse and member of what is now the Queen's Nursing Institute.
 Barbara was a familiar figure for some twenty years, pedalling in her nurse's uniform round the district from her home in Irwin Road.
 All that cycling was clearly good for her as she was ninety-six years of age when she died in 1985.
 Then there was Nurse Smith, a midwife who brought many Sutton babies into the world and who married a coal dealer in Peckershill Road.
 Her father survived the Titanic disaster, only to drown in 1915 when his ship was sunk by a German U-boat.